Offshore gas field

 The Wheatstone and Iago fields will be developed as a subsea tieback to a production platform that will be connected to the onshore LNG facility via a single export line.

 The two fields will be developed through four drilling campaigns over a period of 15 years.
-The first phase of drilling will included nine wells being drilled from three subsea manifolds.
+The first phase of drilling will include nine wells being drilled from three subsea manifolds.

 The offshore processing platform will be located in 73m of water and approximately 225km from the coast.
 It will receive gas and condensate from the Wheatstone, Iago, Julimar and Brunello fields, which will be dehydrated, compressed and transferred via a 225km subsea trunkline to the onshore gas plant.